wemake-services/wemake-django-template/README.md

-Bleeding edge `django` template focused on code quality and security.
+Bleeding edge `django2.2` template focused on code quality and security.

 ---